Scottish composer Julian Wagstaff was born in Edinburgh in 1970.

 His first major work was the musical John Paul Jones (2001), based on the life of the Scots-born sailor and hero of the American Revolution.
 In it, Julian's eclectic compositional style (which frequently involves the integration of several very different styles within one work) began to emerge.
 This style was to reach greater maturity in later works such as the Symphony for Chamber Orchestra (2005).
 John Paul Jones was revived professionally as a concert version in 2010, in association with the Scottish Chamber Orchestra.

 On the basis of the score for John Paul Jones, the composer was accepted to study composition at the University of Edinburgh with Professor Nigel Osborne.
-He was awarded a Masters degree in music from that institution in 2002, and a PhD in musical composition in 2008, the principal component of which was a chamber opera entitled The Turing Test, written for the 2007 Edinburgh Festival Fringe.
+He was awarded a PhD in musical composition in 2008, the principal component of which was a chamber opera entitled The Turing Test, written for the 2007 Edinburgh Festival Fringe.
+The show sold out every performance, gaining excellent reviews in the London and UK press.
 While a postgraduate student, Julian was the founding president of the Edinburgh University Composers' Orchestra.
+His PhD portfolio was passed without corrections by composer Jonathan Mills, the then Director of the Edinburgh International Festival.

 Julian Wagstaff's specific interest in German history is reflected in Treptow for string orchestra (2005), his most-performed work.
 This atmospheric and haunting piece was inspired by the Soviet war memorial in Treptower Park in east Berlin, and represents the composer's attempt to grapple with the power of this awesome monument in music.
 Treptow was the winner of the 2005 Emre Araci Prize.

 Julian lives in his native city, where he is active as a composer, arranger, guitarist and teacher.
-The composer enjoys close connections with some of Scotland's leading musicians, and his compositions and arrangements have been performed and recorded by Scotland's top ensembles, including the Edinburgh Quartet, the Scottish Chamber Orchestra, the Royal Scottish National Orchestra, Consort of Voices and Hebrides Ensemble.
-He is published by Europa Edition, and is a member of the Scottish Music Centre, the British Academy of Composers and Songwriters and PRS for Music.
-His music appears on the Circular Records label.
-Julian Wagstaff writes, records and performs rock music under the name Jules Reed.
+The composer enjoys close connections with many of Scotland's leading musicians, and his compositions and arrangements have been performed and recorded by Scotland's top ensembles, including the Edinburgh Quartet, the Scottish Chamber Orchestra, the Royal Scottish National Orchestra, Consort of Voices and Hebrides Ensemble.
+He is published by Europa Edition, and is a member of the Scottish Music Centre, the British Academy of Composers and Songwriters, PRS for Music and MCPS.
+His music appears on Linn Records and Circular Records.
+Julian Wagstaff writes, records and performs rock music under the name Jules Reed, including as a member of the Edinburgh-based band The Firrenes.

+In recent years, Julian Wagstaff's collaborative work in the field of science and music has led to numerous invitations to speak on the subject of music and science, both within the UK and further afield.
+In addition, Julian has led numerous, successful educational workshops in Scottish schools and colleges.
 Julian is co-author of the Guitarmaster music transcription software application and, outwith the world of music, the translator of a number of published books and the principal developer and designer of the NISAT database of Small Arms Transfers for the Peace Research Institute, Oslo (PRIO), the largest public database on the arms trade in the world.
+Julian was also the lead developer on the Homicide Monitor web application, the most comprehensive publicly available dataset on murder in the world, launched in May 2015.

-click the buttons below to visit Julian's profiles on SoundCloud, MySpace, Facebook, the British Academy of Composers and the Scottish Music Centre:
+click the buttons below to visit Julian's profiles at the British Academy of Composers and the Scottish Music Centre: